Abraval/bamazon/README.md

 *Once there, pick what would you like to do

-> if you chose to _View Inventory_, you will see the current store inventory:
+> if you selected _View Products For Sale_, you will see the current store inventory:

 ![Image description](img/manager_2.png)

-> if you chose to _View Low Inventory_, you will see the list of products with low inventory:
+> if you selected _View Low Inventory_, you will see the list of products with low inventory:

 ![Image description](img/manager_3.png)

-> if you chose to _Add to Inventory_, you willbe asked which product you would like to update, how much would you like to add.
+> if you selected _Add to Inventory_, you willbe asked which product you would like to update, how much would you like to add.
 Then application will display back to you the updated store inventory:

 ![Image description](img/manager_4.png)

-> if you chose to _Add New Product_, you willbe asked for the name of new product, price, department and quantity.
+> if you selected _Add New Product_, you willbe asked for the name of new product, price, department and quantity.
 After the update goes through, application will display back to you the updated store inventory:

 ![Image description](img/manager_5.png)